kubernetes/kube-state-metrics/docs/customresourcestate-metrics.md

               # label values can be resolved specific to this path
               labelsFromPath:
                 active: [active]
               # The actual field to use as metric value.
-Should be a number.
+Should be a number, boolean or RFC3339 timestamp string.
               valueFrom: [ready]
           commonLabels:
             custom_metric: "yes"